ogi02/Odyssey/CONTRIBUTING.md

 2. One task in Ora = one pull request in Github.
 The pull requests must be with the same name as the tasks in Ora.
 3. Branches can be merged only by the project owners ([Gabriela Yoncheva](https://github.com/GabrielaY) or [Ognian Baruh](https://github.com/ogi02)).
+4. Tests are mandatory - integration tests for Flask and manual/automation tests for Svelte.
+Contact the project owners for more information about tests.
+5. Project is tested on every push.
+If the tests don't pass, you must go back and fix the code.
+If you think that the tests should be modified contact the project owners and other contributors for their opinion.

 ## Commit Messages Formatting